 The unfortunate truth is that Halloween can be dangerous for children since drivers fail to use extra caution on kid-busy roads.
 Car accidents involving pedestrian casualties occur twice more often on Halloween compared to other days of the year, EHS Today reports.

 “Kids who are struck by cars are among the most severely injured children we see in the emergency department.
 Because of their height, when a car hits a child, the impact is to the head and torso.
-This puts the brain and internal organs at risk for serious injuries,” said Michelle Macy, M.D., lecturer of emergency medicine at the University of Michigan Medical School.
+This puts the brain and internal organs at risk for serious injuries,” said one doctor, a lecturer of emergency medicine at the University of Michigan Medical School.

 Driver tips for Halloween safety